nataliiasolomchak21/moviegeek-booking/README.md

 ![Delete booking](documentation/readme_files/delete-booking-feature.png)
 </details>

-User can delet their booking and will be presented with a modal to confirm the delete process.
+User can delete their booking and will be presented with a modal to confirm the delete process.
 The message about their booking being deleted is displayed.

 #### Admin panel
 <details><summary><b>Admin panel</b></summary>